waninggibbon/blog/src/content/posts/making-this-blog.md

 ## Background

 Creating a blog has been on my todo list for awhile, mostly because I suffer from grandiose delusions and think my opinion matters more than it actually does.
-If you're in a similar boat and aren't sure how to get started, then this article will hopefully provide you with some reasonable recommendations
+If you're in a similar boat and aren't sure how to get started, then this article will hopefully provide you with some reasonable recommendations.

 ## Exploring tech stacks